Bartomeu resigns as Barcelona president as entire board steps down | Goal.com

 Bartomeu resigns as Barcelona president as entire board steps down

-Bartomeu's decisions come after several months of criticism in the wake of Barcelona's 8-2 Champions League elimination to Bayern Munich as well as Lionel Messi's shocking request to leave the club shortly after.
+Bartomeu's decision comes after several months of criticism in the wake of Barcelona's 8-2 Champions League elimination to Bayern Munich, as well as Lionel Messi's shock request to leave the club shortly after.

 A total of 20,687 votes were gathered for the motion against Bartomeu, passing the threshold of 16,250 signatures required for the vote to go ahead.

-The Barca board repeatedly tried to suspend or postpone the vote but, on Monday, local authorities rejected the club's push to delay the proceedings.
+The Barca board repeatedly tried to postpone the vote but, on Monday, local authorities rejected the club's push to delay the proceedings.

-As a result, the vote was set to go ahead in the coming weeks, but will no longer be necessary as Bartomeu and the board step down.
+As a result, the vote was set to go ahead in the coming weeks, but will no longer be necessary as Bartomeu and the board have stepped down.

-Bartomeu originally joined Barca during Joan Laporta's presidency, and he ascended to the role himself in January 2014.
+Bartomeu originally joined Barca during Joan Laporta's presidency and ascended to that role himself in January 2014.

-He replaced Sandro Rosell, becoming the fortieth President of Barcelona as he signed on to complete the rest of Rosell's tenure following his resignation.
+He replaced Sandro Rosell, becoming the 40th President of Barcelona as he signed on to complete the rest of Rosell's tenure following his resignation.

-During his time in charge, Barca won La Liga four times as well as the 2014-15 Champions League, but his tenure will largely be defined by the club's failings in his final seasons.
+During his time in charge, Barca won La Liga four times as well as the 2014-15 Champions League, but his time in charge will largely be defined by the club's failings in his final seasons.

-Having struggled in the transfer market since Neymar's departure to join Paris Saint-Germain, Barca finished the 2019-20 season trophyless.
+Having struggled to find value in the transfer market since Neymar's departure to join Paris Saint-Germain, Barca finished the 2019-20 season trophyless.

 Their 8-2 loss to Bayern only furthered unrest, with Messi's request to leave proving the final straw for the president.